mohitsingh4716/SpendPath/README.md

-# SpendPath
+# SpendPath: Effortless spending management

 **SpendPath** is a full-stack AI-powered finance management platform designed to simplify and optimize your financial journey.
-This project leverages modern technologies to provide seamless financial insights and effortless transaction management, with a robust and scalable architecture.
-Deployed live on [click](https://spend-path.vercel.app/), SpendPath ensures top-notch performance and accessibility.
+This project leverages modern technologies to provide seamless financial insights and effortless transaction management.

----
+ Deployed live on [Vercel](https://spend-path.vercel.app/), SpendPath ensures top-notch performance and accessibility.

 ## Features